This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-Its rust-resistant cast-aluminum head breezes through digging and transplanting without bending.
+Its rust-resistant cast-aluminum head cuts through tough soil and weeds with ease, making digging and transplanting stress-free.

-- Rust-resistant cast-aluminum head for durability.
+- Rust-resistant cast-aluminum head ensures high durability.

-- Ergonomic handle reduces hand fatigue.
+- Ergonomic cushioned handle reduces hand and wrist fatigue.

 3. Showa Atlas 300 Latex Coated Work Gloves Large